 CAPE Ratios by Country (Global Shiller PE Ratios)

-The table below lists the historical and current CAPE ratios of the largest equity markets in the world.
-Among the largest economies, the most expensive stock markets can be found from India, the U.S. and Japan.
-However, the CAPE ratios of different markets should not be directly compared to each other.
-The best way to evaluate if a country’s stock market might be undervalued or overvalued is to compare the nation’s current ratio to its historical average.
+The table below presents the historical and current CAPE ratios of the world’s largest equity markets.
+Among the biggest economies, India, the U.S., and Japan stand out as having the most expensive stock markets.
+However, it’s important to note that the CAPE ratios of different markets should not be directly compared.
+The most effective way to assess whether a country’s stock market is undervalued or overvalued is by comparing its current ratio to its historical average.

 Global CAPE Ratios by Country